 In pursuance of Section 178 of the Companies Act 2013 read with Regulation 4(2)17(10) and 19(4) read with Schedule II Part D of the Securities and Exchange Board ofIndia (Listing Obligations and Disclosure Requirements) Regulations 2015 and SecretarialStandards-I the Nomination and Remuneration Committee has framed the evaluation processand the performance evaluation of Independent Directors Executive Directors and of theBoard as a whole as well as working of its Audit Nomination & Remuneration andStakeholders Relationship Committees has been carried out during the financial year2019-20.

-The Independent Directors of the Company met Separately on 08th February 2018 withoutthe presence of Non-Independent Directors and inter- alia reviewed the performance of themembers of management Non- Independent Directors Board as a whole performance of the Chairmanof the Company and the Committees
+The Independent Directors of the Company met separately on 06th February 2020 withoutthe presence of Non-Independent Directors and inter- alia reviewed the performance of themembers of management Executive Directors Board as a whole performance of the Chairmanof the Company and the Committees

 In compliance with the provisions of SEBI Listing Regulations the Board of Directorshas also carried out evaluation of every Independent Director's performance during theyear.
 The Board members had submitted to Nomination and Remuneration Committee theirresponse on a scale from 5 to 1 (Excellent to Performance Needs Improvement) forevaluating the entire Board respective Committees including Chairman of the Board.

 The Nomination and Remuneration Committee has also carried out evaluation of everyDirector's performance.

 The Directors duly completed with the evaluation process.

 It was further acknowledged that every individual Member and Committee of the Board hascontributed best in the growth to the organization.

 11. Statement of Declaration by Independent Director(s) and re- appointment if any